 How to Sleep on Your Back After a BBL

 (Really.
-It is possible to do safely.)
+It is possible to do safely with this BBL hack.)

 “I Can’t Sleep!”

 This is one of the most common complaints I hear from my clients who have had a BBL.
+This article explains how to sleep on your back after a BBL.

 With sleep being so critical to a quick recovery after any surgery, not being able to sleep well for weeks on end presents a clear problem.
 Even worse, that lack of sleep makes recovery take even longer.